 3. Stationary bike

 People of all fitness levels can benefit from a strong cardio workout when riding a stationary bike.
 If you’re a beginner, you can ride at a comfortable speed, without worrying about straining your muscles.
 As your skill and fitness levels increase, you can add tension for the feeling of riding uphill.
 Stationary bikes are available in a variety of sizes, styles and price ranges, making them suitable for a variety of lifestyles.
-Learn more about low impact exercises for diabetes here.

 Walking is an especially beneficial exercise for people with type 2 diabetes, as it helps improve your body’s sensitivity to insulin.
 It also elevates your heart rate, which increases blood circulation throughout your body.
 Walking regularly with friends or family members also makes this exercise a social occasion as well as a healthy one!